It’s American exceptionalism vs. European experience in the Ryder Cup at Whistling Straits

 Garcia started in 1999, but he tells a story of being on the junior team in 1995 at Oak Hill in New York and having Ballesteros pull him into the ropes on the 12th hole, “talking a little bit and explaining things to me.”

-Poulter, that Ryder Cup maestro with the gorgeous 14-6-2 record, got going in 2004, as did Casey.
+Poulter, that Ryder Cup maestro with a gorgeous 14-6-2 record, got going in 2004, as did Casey.

-The ages of those four Europeans are 48, 41, 45 and 44, respectively, for a team that is a collective 66 years older than the United States.
+The ages of those four Europeans are 48, 41, 45 and 44, respectively, for a team that is collectively 66 years older than the United States.

 “Listen, the captain that week was Seve Ballesteros,” Westwood said of 1997.
 “There may have been one or two people over many generations who have been as passionate as Seve about the game of golf, but I doubt there’s been many as passionate about the Ryder Cup as Seve was. ...
 You just fed off him, really.”